Capital punishment in Ohio: History

-As of February 2021, there have been 393 executions in Ohio's history.
+As of February 2021, there have been 494 executions in Ohio's history.

-Before 1885, executions were carried out by hanging in the county where the crime was committed.
+Before 1897, executions were carried out by hanging in the county where the crime was committed.
 The Northwest Territory's first criminal statutes, also known as Marietta Code, date from 1788, 15 years before Ohio's statehood in 1803.
 These statutes did not ensure yet any uniform means of execution, nor did they designate where the executions were to take place.
-The statutory change from 1815 had executions as to be carried out locally and required the local sheriff to be also the local executioner, and in his absence or in any case of him being impeded, the local coroner would have to substitute him.
-That ordeal appears to be the first statewide attempt to ensure uniform means of execution and to designate where such executions were to take place, however, it also appears to just turn into protocol and procedure by law a practice which had institutionalized even before Ohio's statehood in 1803.
+The statutory change from 1815 had executions to be carried out locally and required the local sheriff to be the local executioner, and in his absence or in any case of him being impeded, the local coroner would have to substitute him.
+That ordeal appears to be the first statewide attempt to ensure uniform means of execution and to designate where such executions were to take place, however, it also appears to confirm legally a practice which had become institutionalized even before Ohio's statehood in 1803.

 In 1885, the legislature enacted a law that required executions to be carried out at the Ohio Penitentiary in Columbus by hanging, and law handed the executioner's job to the penitentiary's warden.
-This practice of naming the State Prison's warden executioner seems to have penetrated deeply into the 20th Century, as we can learn from the 1938 death sentence against Anna Marie Hahn.
+This practice of naming the State Prison's warden executioner seems to have continued well into the 20th Century, as can be learned from the 1938 death sentence against Anna Marie Hahn.

 In 1897 the gallows were replaced by electrocution, which was considered to be a more technologically advanced and humane method of execution.
 Ohio also became the second state to use the electric chair.
 28 hangings and 315 electrocutions were carried out at the now-defunct Ohio Penitentiary in Columbus from 1885 to 1963.
 On October 27, 1911, 43 years old Charles Justice was electrocuted for the murder of John Shoup, a farmer from Xenia who, on September 26, 1910, had caught Justice while he tried to steal from the Shoups' chicken house and was subsequently shot three times.
 Ironically, Justice had previously been an inmate of the Ohio Penitentiary and he had worked in the prison tin shop, where he built iron clamps to replace the leather straps that Ohio's electric chair was originally fitted with.
 He was therefore executed in the very same chair he had helped improve.